 Dan undertakes diagnostic coronary angiography and is a member of the regional pulmonary hypertension team, a joint collaboration with the Royal Free Hospital, London.

 As part of the pulmonary hypertension service, Dan undertakes invasive left and right heart cardiac catheters, helping to manage and treat patients with high pressures in their lung arteries.
+Dan was the lead author for the national guidelines on the use of heart ultrasound scans to help diagnose pulmonary hypertension, published in 2018.

 Consultant Cardiologist Royal United Hospital Bath NHS Foundation Trust

-Honorary Consultant Cardiologist Bristol Heart Institute
+Honorary Consultant Cardiologist Bristol Heart Institute.

 Echocardiography (including transthoracic, dobutamine stress echocardiography and transoesophageal echocardiography)